iel-amra/Transcendance/readme.md

 ## About The Project

 Transcendance is a multiplayer game website, with different features such as
-- a multiplayer pong with server-side lag compensation
+- A multiplayer pong with server-side lag compensation
 - A user management system
 - A tournament system
 - AI oppenents
 - 42 API authentification and 2 factors authentification
 - Multilanguage support
 - 3D graphics
+- Statistics about games

 ![Product Name Screen Shot][product-screenshot]